donovancham/pwli/README.md

 - Finished function to select weather by using joystick
 - Improved smoothness by using double press to output weather instead of single press which clashes with the kill function

+### v1.5
+- Further improved error checking functions
+- Adedd offline version of pwli for demo purposes
+  - Offline version able to cache data from the server for forecasts
+  - Only available for joystick forecast weather function
+  - Data stored only for fixed pre-cached locations

 ## References
 - [OpenWeatherMap list of weather conditions](https://openweathermap.org/weather-conditions)
 - [pyOWM](https://github.com/csparpa/pyowm)